hwlim/Cutlery/README.md

 - **Ctrl**: Name of control sample from the "Name" column for peak calling.
 Use "NULL" for peak calling without a control.
 - **PeakMode**: Peak mode among {factor,histone,NULL}.
 If "NULL", no peak calling is performed, e.g. for IgG samples.

+Note:
-Note: no white space is allowed in the file except for the column separator, tab.
+- no white space is allowed in the file except for the column separator, tab.
+- Id and Name columns must contain unique values not overlapping with other samples

 Example: